PandaEden/MIPS-Teaching-Tool/README.md

 Parser will not stop after an error is thrown.
 It will attempt to parse the remainder of the lines checking for additional errors.

-> **However - It will not allow execution.**
+> **However - It will fail assembly and not allow execution.**

-Since the labels can point to code/ data not yet parsed, The parser caches the instructions using labels.

-Then runs a 2nd time converting the labels into addresses/offsets.
+### Assembly

+During Assembly the real addresses labels point to is calculated.

+Labels point to the next valid data/instruction.

+> This can cause a scenario where a tag was intended to point to data on the same line.
+>
+> ​	But due to an error with the data formatting it is not recognised.
+>
+> ​	Then the label will incorrectly be attached to the next instruction.

+Therefore users should fix Parsing Errors, before Assembly Errors.

 ## MIPS Addresses Segments: